kovidgoyal/calibre/manual/conversion.rst

 your document.
 Click the magic wand beside the expression box, and click the 'Test' button after composing your search expression.
 Successful matches will be highlighted in Yellow.

-The search works by using a python regular expression.
+The search works by using a Python regular expression.
 All matched text is simply removed from the document or replaced using the replacement pattern.
 The replacement pattern is optional, if left blank then text matching the search pattern will be deleted from the document.
 You can learn more about regular expressions
 and their syntax at :ref:`regexptutorial`.